 - Email: Email is a better platform for group-wide updates, requests and long-term projects, as they communicate ideas in writing for reference and can reach many people at once.
 However, emails are often not secure enough for delivering financial and health data.

-- Online Faxing: Online faxing services pick up where email leaves off, with HIPAA and PCI-DSS compliant security that allows your team to communicate financial and health data to other locations or partners.
+- Online Faxing: Online faxing services for businesses pick up where email leaves off, with HIPAA and PCI-DSS compliant security that allows your team to communicate financial and health data to other locations or partners.

 - Instant Messaging: Instant message systems in the office are becoming more popular for communicating simple requests, solving small issues and sharing information for immediate tasks, as it’s a perfect platform for quick, concise communication.

 In addition to determining what mode of communication should be used in specific situations, also consider how these communications are to be saved or archived in a secure, yet accessible manner for later reference.
 Having access to these communications can be essential for later reference.

 Remove Communication Hierarchies

 Businesses used to have elaborate communication hierarchies, where decisions and communications must pass through various supervisor “checkpoints” before reaching a decision-maker.
 Such a structure creates bottlenecks and slowdowns as the checkpoint supervisors get overloaded with requests and communications, which is why many businesses have done away with the hierarchy and adopted team structures.
 These team structures are much more effective and efficient in their communication methods, with everyone working on the same level and communicating more readily with leadership.
 If your business has communication “checkpoints,” remove them to see how much more efficient your communication can be.

 Focus on Clarity and Accuracy

 It seems like a simple thing, but clear, accurate communication is something many businesses overlook.
 For this reason, it’s important to keep a few things in mind when communicating through any written medium: